 October 2019: Explore Macon’s rich musical legacy whenever and wherever with the new Macon Music Trail – an online resource and directory of Macon’s local music history, current scene and tourism opportunities.
 Created by Visit Macon to provide a wealth of information to tour, explore and experience Macon – Georgia’s greatest export, import and attraction: The Music.

 The Trail’s website is a comprehensive look at all things Macon music and allows users to interact with Macon’s music scene both past and present, creating their own unique experience.

 “Visit Macon is excited to launch the Macon Music Trail website as a showcase of our wonderful musical heritage and live music scene.
-Not only does this initiative promote Macon as a music destination, it serves as a resource for musicians, performers and venues to connect, communicate and collaborate.
+Not only does this initiative promote Macon as a music destination, but it also serves as a resource for musicians, performers and venues to connect, communicate and collaborate.
 Macon is one of the richest musical destinations in America, and the Macon Music Trail will serve as a portal for the world to experience our culture” said President and CEO of Visit Macon, Gary Wheat.

-In conjunction with Historic Macon and Rock Candy Tours, Visit Macon plays an integral role to the Historic Macon Music Registry and its ongoing documentation project that interprets and celebrates Macon’s rich and diverse music heritage.
+In conjunction with Historic Macon and Rock Candy Tours, Visit Macon plays an integral role to the Historic Macon Music Registry and its ongoing documentation project that interprets and celebrates Macon’s rich and diverse musical heritage.

 Landmarks of the Georgia Music Scene

 There is a good chance that Georgia music is on your mind most of the time whilst in the state, so continue your musical tour throughout these sites in Athens, Augusta, Columbus and Dahlonega.